By Melissa McLaughlin

 This is your God.

 May you pause long enough to be utterly amazed and totally blown away by who God is.
-May your mind, heart and prayers be turned to the One who made all things today.
+May your mind, heart and prayers be turned to the One who made all things and prepared a place for you in heaven.
+From clay to heaven, be amazed by your God!

-I leave you with this quote by author, speaker, teacher and apologist, Ravi Zacharias.
+I leave you with this quote by Pastor Alistair Begg.

 “An immeasurable God paid an immeasurable price to spend immeasurable time with us.”